by Jon Salz

 You can make your own classes and structs stringifiable

-by declaring a method with signature string as_string() const
+by declaring a method with signature string as_string() const,

-and including the macro NMSTL_TO_STRING(class_name)
+and including the macro NMSTL_TO_STRING(class_name) in

 your header file, outside the class declaration:

-returns a "human-readable" representation
+to_human_readable returns a "human-readable" representation

 of a chunk of data, replacing sequences of unreadable control characters with dots.

-For example, the C string "ABC\1\2\3\4\5DEF"
+For example, the C string "ABC\1\2\3\4\5DEF" would be converted to

-returns a chunk of data as a hexadecimal
+to_hex_string returns a chunk of data as a hexadecimal

 string, e.g., "4142430102030405444546" for the above example.

-returns a valid C-string representation
+to_escaped_string returns a valid C-string representation

 of a chunk of data.
 For example,